 - Close to a few other Beethoven sites around the suburb of Heiligenstadt

-Franz Grillparzer is regarded as one of Austria’s greatest writers and, perhaps, its greatest poet.
-And for a short while in 1808, Grillparzer and Beethoven lived in the same house.
+Austria regards Franz Grillparzer (1791-1872) as one of the country’s greatest writers and, perhaps, its greatest poet.
+For a short while in 1808, he lived in the same house as Ludwig van Beethoven.

 We know this because Grillparzer wrote about it.

 Apparently, Beethoven’s lodgings faced the street, while Grillparzer and family had rooms facing the garden.

 As Grillparzer tells it, his mother liked to sit on the corridor between the two sets of rooms and listen to Beethoven play (imagine!).

 Unfortunately, the maestro was none too pleased to have an eavesdropper while he worked.

 (Photo of the rear courtyard of the house, as printed on a postcard sometime after 1904; Wien Museum Inv.-Nr.
 105275/200; excerpt reproduced with permission under the terms of the CC0 licence)